40730778/population-reporting-system/README.md

   - People living in cities vs not living in cities (with percentages)
 - Language statistics:
   - Number of people speaking Chinese, English, Hindi, Spanish, Arabic (with % of world population)
-- Build and run with Maven or Docker
+- Build and run with Maven or Docker.

 ## Project Structure
 population-reports/